 8.4.2 Cultural houses and community cultural clubs

-In total, according to the Statistical Yearbook 2009, in 2005/2006 there were 153 institutions that belonged either to public open universities, homes of culture, cultural centres or to other types of institutions / companies, and they are spread evenly around the country.
-In the season 2008/2009, this number increased to 217, as data from the Statistical Yearbook 2010 shows (CSS, 2010: 511), which is a substantial increase.
+In total, according to the Statistical Yearbook 2009, in 2005/2006 there were 153 institutions that belonged either to public open universities, homes of culture, cultural centres or to other types of organisations, and they are spread evenly around the country.
+In the season 2008/2009, this number increased to 217, as data from the Statistical Yearbook 2012 shows (CBS, 2012: 505), which is a substantial increase.